Carol Davis, PsyD, Dr.PH, R.T. (T) (ARRT)

 *Accreditation through fall 2025, interim report due fall 2021.

-Goal #4 – Students will demonstrate professionalism
+Goal #4 – Student will demonstrate professionalism

 Goal #5 – Student will demonstrate quantitative reasoning